All My Life (K-Ci & JoJo song)

 "All My Life" is a song recorded by American R&B duo K-Ci & JoJo.
-The track was produced and written by Joel "JoJo" Hailey and Rory Bennett for K-Ci & JoJo's debut studio album, Love Always (1997).
+The song was written by Joel "JoJo" Hailey and Rory Bennett and produced by K-Ci & JoJo for the duo’s debut studio album, Love Always (1997).
 The song was released to airplay in January 1998 and was released physically on March 17, 1998, as the third single from the album through MCA Records.
 "All My Life" is an R&B and soul song.
 Music critics have claimed this as the duo's most successful song of their career.

-"All My Life" was a commercial success, and topped the US Billboard Hot 100 for three consecutive weeks.
-It was certified platinum in the US, and was the duo's longest-running number-one single of their career.
-"All My Life" performed well internationally, making the Top Ten list in many countries including Australia, Belgium, Germany, Netherlands, New Zealand, Norway, Sweden, Switzerland, and the United Kingdom.
+"All My Life" was a commercial success, topping the US Billboard Hot 100 for three consecutive weeks.
+It was certified gold in the US and was the duo's longest-running number-one single of their career.
+"All My Life" performed well internationally, peaking at number one in Australia, the Netherlands, and New Zealand and entering the top 10 in eight other countries.
 It achieved platinum status in Australia, New Zealand, and the United Kingdom.

 Background and writing

 In 1997, K-Ci & JoJo traveled to various recording studios in California and New York with multiple relatively unknown record producers for recording of their debut album, Love Always.
-Joel initially wrote the song, using his daughter as inspiration.
-"All My Life" was originally written by Joel Hailey for a female artist on A&M Records, but ultimately decided to keep the song.
+JoJo Hailey initially wrote the song, using his daughter as inspiration.
+"All My Life" was originally written by JoJo Hailey for a female artist on A&M Records, but ultimately he decided to keep the song.
 "All My Life" was recorded at Audio Achievements in Torrance, California.
 Rory Bennett contributed on the song by helping the writing and the production.